Sir Padampat Singhania University

-Sir Padampat Singhania University (SPSU) is a private, residential university located in Udaipur, India.
-The university was established by the J K Cement group of companies.
-The university is named after the founder of the J K Organisation.
+Sir Padampat Singhania University (SPSU) is a private, residential university located near Bhatewar, Udaipur, India.
+The university was established by the J K Cement group of companies, and is named after the founder of the J K Organisation, Sir Padampat Singhania.

-The University came into existence through an Ordinance passed by the Government of Rajasthan in 2007 and which was subsequently made into the Sir Padampat Singhania University Act 2008.
-It was conceived as a boutique university that will not have more than a total of 1500 students but currently has around a total of 400 students enrolled.
+The university came into existence through an Ordinance passed by the Government of Rajasthan in 2007, which was subsequently made into the Sir Padampat Singhania University Act 2008.
+SPSU was conceived as a boutique university that would not have more than 1500 students.

-SPSU, Udaipur has two constituent schools, namely the School of Engineering and the School of Management with both the schools offering Bachelors's, Masters and Doctoral programs.

 History

 In 2005, the JK Cement Nimbahera Foundation envisaged the creation of a university in Rajasthan.

-Sir Padampat Singhania School of Engineering was established in 2007 when the first group of engineering students were admitted into the BTech programme.
-In 2007, the school was established as a recognized University, with the passing of the Sir Padampat Singhania University Ordinance 2007.
+Sir Padampat Singhania School of Engineering was established in 2007 when the first batch of engineering students were admitted into the BTech programme.
+In 2007, the school was established as a recognized university, with the passing of the Sir Padampat Singhania University Ordinance 2007.
 This Ordinance was subsequently ratified as Sir Padampat Singhania University, Udaipur Act, 2008 (Act No. 4 of 2008) by the Legislative Assembly of the State of Rajasthan.
 SPSU is approved by UGC vide Notification No: F.9-8/2009(CPP-1) dated 13 April 2009 and is empowered to award degree as specified by the UGC under section 22 of the UGC Act, 1956".